-The effects of any drug (including heroin) vary from person to person.
+The effects of heroin vary from person to person.
 How heroin affects a person depends on many things including their size, weight and health, also whether the person is used to taking it and whether other drugs are taken around the same time.

 The effects of any drug also depend on the amount taken.
 This can be very hard to judge as the quality and strength of illicit drugs can vary greatly from one batch to another.